PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard.md

     - **Status**
     - A search button at the right of every line is displayed.
 When pressed, the order detail page of this order is displayed.
  - **Best sellers**
- - **Most viewed** - when this option is selected, by default it will show a message: "You must enable the "Save global page views" option from the "Data mining for statistics" module in order to display the most viewed products, or use the Google Analytics module."
+ - **Most viewed** - when this tab is selected and if the "Save global page views" option from the "Data mining for statistics" module is disabled, the following message is displayed: "You must enable the "Save global page views" option from the "Data mining for statistics" module in order to display the most viewed products, or use the Google Analytics module."
  - **Top searches**

 ## Left column